shivangitechie/shivangitechie/README.md

 ## Hi there 👋

 ![Cover Image](cover.png)
-I am a graduate of UCD with a degree in Data and Computational Science.
+I am a graduate of UCD with a Master's degree in Data and Computational Science.

 ### Skills